cpske/ISP/Resources.md

 - Jera Design.
 Simple explanation of Extreme Programming and it’s practices.

 [Extreme Programming](http://www.umsl.edu/~sauter/analysis/f06Papers/Hutagalung/) Paper.
 Another simple XP guide.
 Explains the practices and has a few diagrams.

-### Scrum

-[Intro to Scrum in 10 Minutes](https://www.youtube.com/watch?v=XU0llRltyFM) YouTube video is very good overview of Scrum.

-[Scrum Guide](http://www.scrumguides.org/) description of Scrum and how to do it.
-Missing: Scrum board, task sizes, measuring progress.

 ### Lean Development